 It's something so many health coaches do, thinking it’s the right thing, especially when lots of clients can be the reward for all the hard work you put in.

 Let me be clear though, lots of clients is not necessarily a bad thing!
 As you’ll see in my next post, it has much more to do with what and how you’re doing it.

 It’s truly killing health coaching businesses before they even get to the one year mark - and no-one else is talking about it.

-PS: If you want to create massive impact and income as a health coach in 2017, download your FREE Healthy Wealthy Biz Planner today!
+PS: If you want to create massive impact and income as a health coach, download your FREE Healthy Wealthy Biz Planner today!